heistak/your-code-displays-japanese-wrong/index.md

 <span class="emkanji" xml:lang="ja" lang="ja">刃直海角骨入</span>

 Try copy-pasting them into your code, see the rendered results, and compare them with below.
-If the glyphs don’t exactly look like the Japanese result sample below, your code is displaying Japanese wrong.
+If the glyph shapes look different from the Japanese result sample below (aside from differences due to the font's styling), your code is displaying Japanese wrong.

 ![刃直海角骨入](img/testtext-correct.png)